dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

    A strict network segmentation enables the possibility to isolate and quarantine certain systems and segments that seem to be infected without having tu pull the big plug.

 * **Central Log management:**
    For analysis of incidents log data is key.
 Since attackers do know this as well they often seek to destroy or manipulate log data.
 A central, secured log service can help for later investigation of the incident, impact and attack methods used.
 Best utilized is a central log service when all log data is synchronized with a central time server and uses a common log format.
-Central log server should be properly secured to keep attackers at bay and store the data for some time in the past to enable thorough investigations (30 - 90 days considering priority). .
+Central log server should be properly secured to keep attackers at bay and store the data for some time in the past to enable thorough investigations (30 - 90 days considering priority).

+* **Enhance your logging:**
+   There are different ways to futher increase logging to identify acces to critical data.
+For example with the Windows last Access timestamp that can be enabled for certain folders and file shares.
+Comparable means are available for other systems as well.
+Also make sure to properly size your log files to stop them from fast log rotating.
+Windows and Linux system log sizes can be adjusted.
+(This is crucial for important server systems like file shares, management systems, domain controller etc. and the central system and security log files)

 * **Ransom payment policy:**
    As an organization you should have a policy if at all and under which circumstances you are willing to negotiate a possibly ransom payment.
 As always I do condem paying the ransom in any case but I do also understand that this is not always an option.